bleonheart/Lilia/documentation/docs/libraries/lia.classes.md

 **Purpose**

-Checks if a class requires whitelist access.
+Checks if a class requires whitelist to join.

 **Parameters**